-Issue Tracking Tools are the best way to communicate and manage an issue(aka bug) life-cycle.
-Each decisions taken to reach to a conclusion must be documented in the tool.
-However this shouldn't be the only mode of communication between a developer and tester.
+Issue Tracking Tools are the best way to communicate and manage an issue(aka a bug) life-cycle.
+Each decision taken to conclude must be documented in the tool.
+However, this shouldn't be the only mode of communication between a developer and tester.
 There is an easy and parallel one, is to Talk.

 Discuss => Conclude => Move-On

-Take sidebar after your daily stand-up update, talk to each other to realize the gaps and move on.
+Take a sidebar after your daily stand-up update, talk to each other to realize the gaps, and move on.
 Let's not bloat the issue tracking tool just because, you are not on the same page.
 Save energy, Save time.
 Please note to update the tool with the conclusion reached.

 Not Sharing the Test-Cases in advance

-Usually a Tester write various positive and negative test cases that are derived from the understanding of the Use-Cases and the solution of the problem in hand.
-I have seen that, testers usually do an excellent job in writing, managing, maintaining and executing the test-cases.
-However I have seen a lack in sharing them in advance.
+Usually, a Tester writes various positive and negative test cases that are derived from the understanding of the Use-Cases and the solution of the problem at hand.
+I have seen that testers usually do an excellent job in writing, managing, maintaining, and executing the test-cases.
+However, I have seen a lack of sharing them in advance.

 If developers and testers are aware of some common test-cases related to a feature in advance, it will reduce the chances for issues and bugs coming out of the test.
-Either a tester share or a developer proactively look into those test-cases or they setup a meeting to go through, the result will be in saving time, less bugs and early release.
+Either a tester share or a developer proactively looks into those test-cases or they set up a meeting to go through, the result will be in saving time, fewer bugs, and early release.